 When Graham and Cedric first enter this area, they will be ambushed by a wolf.
 Cedric will be carried off, leaving Graham by himself.
 Walk to near where the path starts down.
-Don't try and walk down the path or Graham will tumble down.
+Don't try to walk down the path or Graham will tumble down.
 Look around.

-And now for an important message...
+And Now for an Important Message...

-Once Graham starts the coming sled ride, he cannot return back to retrace his steps.
-Since this is a one-way trip, make sure you have the following items: Crispin's wand, the tambourine, the remaining lamb, the custard pie, the beeswax that was left-over from the honeycomb, the cobbler's hammer, and the harp.
+Once Graham starts the coming sled ride, he cannot return to retrace his steps.
+Since this is a one-way trip, make sure you have the following items: Crispin's wand, the tambourine, the remaining lamb, the custard pie, the beeswax that was left over from the honeycomb, the cobbler's hammer, and the harp.
 You will need them all to finish the game.
 From here on, there is no turning back.

-We now return you back to King's Quest 5: Absence Makes the Heart Go Yonder....
+We now return you to King's Quest V: Absence Makes the Heart Go Yonder....